jofoerster/habitsync/README.md

 </div>

 <div align="center">
-  A powerful, self-hostable habit tracking platform with social features
+  A powerful, self-hostable habit tracking platform with social features.

   Transform your daily routines into lasting habits while connecting with friends through shared challenges and progress tracking.